Preheat your oven to 300 degrees F (150 degrees C).

 Let the shells dry for approximately 30 minutes in an air-conditioned room.
 You should be able to touch them gently with the tip of your finger without them sticking.

 Bake in a preheated oven at 300 degrees F (150 degrees C) for approximately 10-13 minutes.
 Let them cool.

 on low speed until the mixture is white and frothy, about 2 minutes.

 Pipe meringue kisses onto a baking sheet lined with parchment paper with a star-fitted tip.
 They should be slightly smaller in circumference than your macaron shells.

-Bake in a preheated oven at 210 degrees F (100 degrees C) for 45 minutes.
+Bake in a preheated oven at 200 degrees F (100 degrees C) for 45 minutes.
 After 45 minutes, turn off your oven and let it cool with the meringue kisses inside.
 This prevents them from cracking.

 as glue to attach the meringue kisses to the macarons.
 Serve and enjoy!